Burn Off Ovens

 Longworth’s burn-off oven system is an integral part of our component cleaning service.

 For years we’ve developed and refined our processes to meet our exacting requirements and those of our clients.
 The huge advances we’ve made in the control and operator interface aspects of burn-off oven technology is evident in the extensive range of ovens we design, build and install for customers on an international basis.

 Although our standard selection includes several models in various sizes – on the rare occasions that our selection doesn’t offer something to suit your requirements, we will design an oven to address your specific needs.

-The fundamental process of pyrolysis is a combination of thermal and chemical decomposition of organic material in the absence of oxygen.
+The fundamental process or a burn-off oven is known as pyrolysis.
+This is a combination of thermal and chemical decomposition of organic material in the absence of oxygen.
 Pyrolysis is one of the most effective available methods of removing plastic or paint coatings from a wide range of metal components.
-The process involves heating a contaminated item in a pyrolysis oven at a precisely controlled temperature with a low oxygen environment.
+The process involves heating a contaminated item in a ceramic lined oven (generally referred to in industry as a burn-off oven) at a precisely controlled temperature with a low oxygen environment.
 This will cause the vaporisation of any volatile constituents present and the thermo-chemical decomposition of the organic material.
 Resulting vapours and fumes are heated further in a separate afterburner chamber and converted into water vapour and harmless gases that can be legally and safely discharged to atmosphere.

 - Our Ovens

-The robust design and construction of the ovens means they offer years of reliable performance even in the harshest industrial situations.
-Oven interiors can also be lined in stainless steel to avoid damage to internal insulation sustained via everyday knocks and scrapes.
+The robust design and construction of the units means they offer years of reliable performance even in the harshest industrial situations.
+Burn-off oven interiors can also be lined in stainless steel to avoid damage to internal insulation sustained via everyday knocks and scrapes.

 Our skilled and responsive team of engineers will ensure that your oven is maintained to perform at optimum efficiency and in compliance with the latest environmental and safety standards and regulations.